 Module Two: Unitarian Theologies of Social Justice.
 In this unit, we cover how much of the early Unitarian theology of social change was formed out of the complicated experience of liberal religious persons with abolitionism and the Civil War.
 We also examine the Unitarian commitment to a theology of radical democracy, a consistent commitment traceable from the very beginning of our movement through to the 20th century’s great ethicist/theologian James Luther Adams.

-Module Five: Civil Rights, Black Empowerment & Institutional Anti-Racisms.
+Module Four: Civil Rights, Black Empowerment & Institutional Anti-Racisms.
 These Unitarian Universalist experiences both necessitated, and were based on, new theologies of privilege, power and agency.

 Rev. Dr. Susan Ritchie is well-published on the topic of Unitarian Universalist history and identity, most recently in the Journal of Unitarian Universalist History, the Journal of Liberal Religion, the Journal of American Folklore, Seasons, the Journal of the Zaytuna Institute for Islamic Studies, Everyday Spiritual Practices, and Religion in Ohio.
 Her work has been translated into Hungarian and Turkish.
 Rev. Ritchie holds a PhD. in Cultural Studies from the Ohio State University and a Masters of Divinity from the Methodist Theological School in Ohio.